witcher112/electron-app-universal-protocol-client/README.md

 `mode` is `'production'` by default.

-**Remember to register protocol handlers before calling `initialize`, otherwise you might loose some requests.**
+**Remember to register protocol handlers before calling `initialize`, otherwise you might lose some requests.**

 ```js
 await electronAppUniversalProtocolClient.initialize({